 Mini Bio (1)

-Madeline Zima began her acting career at the age of seven and has developed into one of the most seasoned and diverse young actresses, today.
-Equally skilled at comedy and drama, she's worked continuously for the last decade in critically-acclaimed projects.
-She was born in New Haven, Connecticut, grew up in Pennsylvania and, early on, had a New York agent for modeling and commercials.
+Madeline Zima began her acting career at the age of seven and has developed into a seasoned and diverse actress.
+Equally skilled at comedy and drama, she has worked continuously for several decades, in critically-acclaimed projects.
+She was born in New Haven, Connecticut, to parents Dennis and Marie, and is the sister of actresses Vanessa Zima and Yvonne Zima.
+"Zima", a Polish surname, is her mother's maiden name; Madeline's maternal grandfather was of Polish descent, while her other ancestry is Italian, German, and Irish.
+She grew up in Pennsylvania and, early on, had a New York agent for modeling and commercials.

 Madeline followed that dramatic thriller with a short film that Daryl Hannah directed.
 It was a Sundance favorite called The Last Supper (1995), where Madeline, as a tiny wily child, scared away her mother's abusive boyfriend by convincing him that she and her mother were cannibals.
 She followed that with the comedies, Mr. Nanny (1993), Our Song, a pilot with George Hamilton, and finally The Nanny (1993).
 On The Nanny (1993), where writing changed daily, Madeline honed her comic timing on the six-year CBS comic hit that is now a linchpin of the Lifetime daily programming.
 By this time, the pilot of The Nanny (1993) was picked up and Madeline moved from the New York to L.A., when The Nanny (1993) became a hit show.